-In general, please detail the problem you are having, listing any errors you see (screenshots preferred) and supply the most recent log file covering the time period of the error or suspected anomaly.
+Most importantly: please detail the problem you are having, and list any commands given and errors seen verbatim (screenshots preferred) and supply the most recent log file covering the time period of the error.
 Since the agent creates up to eleven 10MB log files in rotation, each with a date and time-stamp, we are able to troubleshoot some agent reporting issues for a substantial time after any event.

 Confirm Agent Connectivity

 When you notice a host not showing up in the user interface or see "Error, connection_manager: Lost connection" messages in the agent's log file (/opt/draios/logs/draios.log), suspect agent connectivity problems.
 Here are a few quick things to check: